avocado-framework/avocado/docs/source/WritingTests.rst

 ===================================

 Each test instance provides a so called ``whiteboard``.
 It that can be accessed through ``self.whiteboard``.
-This whiteboard (see :class:`avocado.whiteboard.WhiteBoard`) is a simple file-like object that is ready for you to use.
+This whiteboard is simply a string that will be automatically saved to test results (as long as the output format supports it).
+If you choose to save binary data to the whiteboard, it's your responsitibility to encoded it first (base64 is the obvious choice).

 Building on the previously demonstrated sleeptest, supose that you want to save the sleep length to be used by some other script or data analysis tool::